signalapp/Signal-iOS/README.md

 Help us translate Signal!
 The translation effort happens on [Transifex](https://www.transifex.com/open-whisper-systems/signal-ios/)

 ## Contributing Code
 Instructions on how to setup your development environment and build Signal-iOS can be found in  [BUILDING.md](https://github.com/WhisperSystems/Signal-iOS/blob/master/BUILDING.md).
+Other useful instructions for development can be found in the [Development Guide wiki page](https://github.com/WhisperSystems/Signal-iOS/wiki/Development-Guide)

 If you're new to the Signal-iOS codebase, we recommend going through our issues and picking out a simple bug to fix (check the "easy" label in our issues) in order to get yourself familiar.